The Festival of the Reformation

 5. IN REFORMATION LUTHERANISM LAW-PROMISE HERMENEUTICS REPLACES NATURE-GRACE SO THAT MORE OF GOD’S WORK BE “SAVED,” AND THEN “USED.”

-1. I think it was Aristotle who said that the task of any philosophy was [in Greek] “sozein ta phainomena,” to “save” the phenomena, the data, that the philosophy pursued.
+1. I think it was Aristotle who said that the task of any philosophy was “sozein ta phainomena,” to “save” the phenomena, the data, that the philosophy pursued.
 Whether consciously or not, the Augsburg Reformers were saying the same thing about good theology.
 Best theology was that which “saved” all the word of God and didn’t “lose” fundamental elements of it.
 Over and over again Melanchthon in the Apology criticizes scholastic theology for “wasting” or “not using” or “misusing” basic components of the Word of God.
 His claim is that the opponents aren’t “saving” what good theology ought to save.
 They are “losing” it.
 This can be illustrated at three places.

 2. First of all THEO-logical–basic “God-data.”
 Lost in the opponents’ theology is God’s law.
 One might think that by propounding a “legal” reading of the Scriptures, as Melanchthon claims they do, they really let the law come to its fullness.
 Not so.
 By turning the law into a soteriology, they lose the whole dimension of “lex semper accusat.”
 God as critic, judge, accuser of sinners gets lost.
 And with the loss of the law, the Gospel too finally gets lost.
 When sola gratia is made a principle in the grace-nature paradigm, grace as Biblically proposed–God’s mercy toward sinners–also gets lost.
 No longer needed is an intervention from God to trump the law’s curse.
 There is no place for God bending-over-backwards to be merciful to sinners.
 Since God is by definition grace-full, God’s radical criticism of sinners is lost, and surely “lost” is something as grim as “the wrath of God.”
 The nature-grace hermeneutics undergirding scholasticism cannot “save” these Biblical data.
 The AC and esp. its Apology is a tour-de-force proposal for using the law-promise hermeneutic for precisely that purpose: so that all of the Word and Work of God be saved.